A phase transition for measure-valued SIR epidemic processes: Preliminaries on the epidemic processes

 \end{lemma}

-\begin{proof} By the usual continuity (weak convergence) arguments, it suffices to prove this for stopping times $\tau $ that take values in a finite set.
+\begin{pf} By the usual continuity (weak convergence) arguments, it suffices to prove this for stopping times $\tau$ that take values in a finite set.
 By a routine induction on the cardinality of this finite set, it suffices to consider stopping times that take values in a two-element set $\{0,t_{*} \}$.
-For such stopping times, the result follows from Lemma~\ref{lemma:EpidemicWithImmigration}, since this can be applied conditionally on $\mathcal{F}_{0}$. \end{proof}
+For such stopping times, the result follows from Lemma \ref{lemmaEpidemicWithImmigration}, since this can be applied conditionally on $\mathcal{F}_{0}$. \end{pf}

-Now the results of Lemmas \ref{lemma:comp_K}, \ref{lemma:comp_mu}, and \ref{lemma:tauImmigration} can be combined, allowing us to couple the measure-valued epidemic $X$ with a measure-valued process $X^{*}$ in which the infected mass is decreased and the suppression rate increased at a random time $\tau$.
-Here we will use the strong Markov property (Theorem~\ref{thm:existuniq}(c)) and Remark~\ref{remark:randomInitialConditions}.
-The process $X^{*}$ will satisfy the following martingale problem: for every $\varphi \in C^{2}_{c} (\zz{R}^{d})$,
+Now the results of Lemmas \ref{lemmacompK}, \ref{lemmacompmu} and \ref{lemmatauImmigration} can be combined, allowing us to couple the measure-valued epidemic $X$ with a measure-valued process $X^{*}$ in which the infected mass is decreased and the suppression rate increased at a random time $\tau$.
+Here we will use the strong Markov property [Theorem \ref{thmmexistuniq}(c)] and Remark \ref {remarkrandomInitialConditions}.
+The process $X^{*}$ will satisfy the following martingale problem: for every $\varphi\in C^{2}_{c} (\zz{R}^{d})$,